 - Implement all the learnings.
 Marketing: better targeting and content.
 Product: better product decisions.
 Sales: better demos.

-- Continue updating your understanding of ICP as the company, products, and the market evolve.
+- Continue updating your understanding of ICP as the company, products, and the market all evolve.

 Let me know if you have any questions!